Australia intends to list Hamas as terrorist organisation | Law-Order

 - Australia

+Andrews said she had written to Australia's state and territory leaders to consult with them on listing the whole of Hamas, "and will finalize the listing as soon as possible".
 Hamas has political and military wings.
+It has ruled the Gaza Strip since a brief civil war in 2007 when it expelled forces loyal to Western-backed Palestinian President Mahmoud Abbas.
+Abbas remains dominant in Palestinian self-rule areas of the Israeli-occupied West Bank.

+In Gaza, Hamas spokesman Hazem Qassem condemned the Australian decision as biased in favor of Israel.
+"The occupation, which deliberately targets Palestinians everywhere, and violates international and humanitarian laws, is the party that must be classified as a terrorist entity," he said.

-Founded in 1987, it opposes the existence of Israel and peace talks, instead advocating "armed resistance" against Israel's occupation of the Palestinian territories.
+Hamas was founded in 1987 and opposes the existence of Israel and peace talks, instead advocating "armed resistance" against Israeli occupation of Palestinian territories.
 "I welcome the news that Australia will list Hamas as a terrorist organization in its entirety," Israeli Prime Minister Naftali Bennett said in a statement, thanking Australian Prime Minister Scott Morrison for the move.
-Comment from Hamas was not immediately available.

-Currently the military wing of Hamas, the Izz al-Din al-Qassam Brigades, is on Australia's list of terrorist organisations.
-Andrews said three other groups had been newly listed as terrorist organisations - Hay'at Tahrir al-Sham and Hay'at Tahrir al-Sham which are based in Syria, and the Nationalist Socialist Order, a group based in the United States.
+Currently, the military wing of Hamas, the Izz al-Din al-Qassam Brigades, is on Australia's list of terrorist organizations.
+Andrews said Australia had newly listed three other groups as terrorist organizations - Hay'at Tahrir al-Sham and Hay'at Tahrir al-Sham, which are based in Syria, and the Nationalist Socialist Order, a group based in the United States.

-Another four groups, Abu Sayyaf Group, al-Qa'ida, al-Qa'ida in the Lands of the Islamic Maghreb and Jemaah Islamiyah, were relisted under the code, she said.
+Another four Islamist militant groups - the Abu Sayyaf Group, al Qaeda, al Qaeda in the Lands of the Islamic Maghreb, and Jemaah Islamiyah - have been relisted under the code, she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)